 What I mean by a practical decision is well, read my post about what it’s really like to live with a butcher block counter top.
-The very short version is that butcher block, water and under mount sinks are not friends and we were using butcher block counter tops again this time.
+The very short version is that butcher block, water and under mount sinks are not friends.
+At least they haven’t been for us.
+And we were using butcher block counter tops again this time.

 With this sink, I don’t have to worry about rotting faucets into the counter tops and water getting around the edges of the under mount seeping into the wood causing cracks.
 That kick ass matte black faucet by the way is from Delta – the Trinsic Single Handle Pull Down Kitchen Faucet – and it is phenomenal.

 What do I really think of the DOMSJÖ sink after having it for a month?
 It’s good.
 It’s very big.
 Still want an under mount.
 But in the meantime I got to paint our main floor bathroom dark navy.
 Yessssss.
 Compromise.

 The story to be continued.
 I did however get a chance to write an essay about the DOMSJO sink itself.
 If you have a DOMSJO, should yours ever crack, break or you need a replacement, you need to read the post.